tableau/connector-plugin-sdk/docs/tdvt.md

 The `add_ds` command renames the connection names to 'leaf'.
 See one of the TDS files in '/tds' for an example.
 This occurs in two places, `<named-connection name='leaf'> and <relation connection='leaf' >`.
-If this is not done the logical query tests might cause tabquery crashes or application exceptions.
+If this is not done, the logical query tests might cause tabquery crashes or application exceptions.

 The mydb.ini file names the test suite and specifies which tests to run.
 The `Name` section of the .ini file is used to find your TDS files.